JeremiahJRRoss/searchgoat-jupyter/README.md

 /notebook contains a bash script that will get you up and running in seconds from either Linux or Mac OS.

- - Download this repository & unzip to your Desktop
+ - Download this repository & unzip to your Desktop (let's assume the directory name is searchgoat)
- - change into the ./notebook directory
+ - $ cd ~/Desktop/searchgoat/notebooks
- - chmod +x setup.sh
+ - $ chmod +x setup.sh
- - ./setup.sh
+ - $ ./setup.sh

 You will be asked for the folloiwng:
 Cribl Cloud Client ID